-The Review team will notify individuals and organisations who are referred to in the final report and provide them with a timely opportunity to respond to any significant criticism proposed for inclusion in the final report.
+The Review Chair will lead on the publication process working together with NUH, NHS England, DHSC and other stakeholders including families.
+The Review team will notify individuals and organisations who are referred to in the final report and provide them with a timely opportunity to respond to any significant criticism of them proposed for inclusion in the final report.
 The precise process, known as Maxwellisation, and timings to be used, will be agreed between the NHS England SRO and the chair of the Independent Review following appropriate professional advice.
+Prior to publication, families and staff will have opportunity to see and feedback on pseudonymised 'vignettes' or excerpts from interviews regarding their case.
+Where families or staff decline inclusion of 'their' excerpt this will be respected.

-Publication of the final report will include disclosure jointly to families and NHS England so that they are aware of the content of the report to be published.
+Publication of the final report in its entirety (including an easy read summary) will be preceded by disclosure jointly to families, the DHSC and NHS England at a timescale to be agreed, so that they are aware of the content of the report to be published.